geopython/GeoHealthCheck/docs/config.rst

 access the entire GHC webapp and its APIs.
 In that case the config setting **GHC_REQUIRE_WEBAPP_AUTH** should be set to ``True``. (version 0.7+).
 Non-authenticated users will be presented with the login screen.
-Initially only the ``admin`` user will be able to login, but it is possible to register and allow additional users by registering within the ``admin`` login session.
+Initially only the ``admin`` user will be able to login, but it is possible to register and allow additional users by registering these within the ``admin`` login session.
 Note that password reset is still enabled.
+For remote REST API calls standard HTTP Basic Authentication (via the HTTP `Authentication` request header) can be used.